vladproduction/Java-SE-core/Final-key-word/README.md

+The final keyword is a non-access modifier used for classes, attributes and methods, which makes them non-changeable (impossible to inherit or override).
+The final keyword is useful when you want a variable to always store the same value, like PI (3.14159...).

-In Java, the final keyword is used to declare entities (variables, methods, or classes) with a "final" characteristic, meaning they cannot be modified or overridden once they are defined.
+Used to declare entities (variables, methods, or classes) with a "final" characteristic, meaning they cannot be modified or overridden once they are defined.

 1)Final Variables: When applied to a variable, the final keyword ensures that its value cannot be